-- Images, video, data and other materials not released under Creative Commons licences are subject to individual rules or principles such as the PSA acknowledgement, Sentinel Free & Open Data Policy or the ESA Earth Observation Data Policy or ESA’s standard corporate image licence.
+- Images, video, data and other materials not released under Creative Commons licences are subject to individual rules or principles such as PSA acknowledgement, the Sentinel Free & Open Data Policy or the ESA Earth Observation Data Policy or ESA’s standard corporate image licence.

 - The Creative Commons licence does not extend to the ESA logo, its constituent elements or other elements of ESA’s corporate visual identity.
 The ESA logo is protected and must not be used by persons who are not ESA employees or who have not been granted permission for its use by ESA.

-- The credit should not be hidden or disassociated from the image or video footage.
+- The credit should not be hidden or disassociated from image or video footage.
 Links should be active if the credit is online.
 See the copyright Q&A section on this page for guidance.

 Q &A on Usage rights of ESA content released under CC BY-SA 3.0 IGO

 Q: Why do you only publish subsets of content?

-A: Many of ESA’s images, videos and other contents are produced with partners, for example, in science and industry.
-In this first phase of Open Access at ESA, priority is given to material that is either fully owned by ESA or for which third-party rights have already been cleared.
+A: Many of ESA’s images, videos and other contents are produced with partners, for example in science and industry.
+In the first phase of Open Access at ESA, priority is given to material that is either fully owned by ESA or for which third-party rights have already been cleared.
 But we’re constantly releasing more Open Access content.